oljarast/microservices-lab/README.md

 2. `/listmyrooms`
 3. `/teleport <roomid>` using the roomid returned from the previous command

-## What's Next?

-Slide session

 ## Practical 2

-We want to add a fun element to your room.
+Now that you have built a basic room we can start extending.
+Many microservice applications make requests to other services.
+We also want to add a fun element to your room.

-Connect to a Weather Service in IBM Cloud from your room so that when someone types `/temp` in your room it will return a temperature.
+We will update the room to connect to a Weather Service in IBM Cloud, so that when someone types `/temp` in your room it will return a temperature.

 ### Creating a Weather Service